Complex2-Liu/my-undergraduate-thesis/readme.md

 the layout requirement.

 ### Font

+Make sure your system has alread installed these fonts: `SimSun, SimHei, KaiTi`.

 It appears that pkuthss uses `ctex` to support Chinese, though it is not recommended generally.